ashkanmy/Remote-Sensing/README.md

   their spectral characteristics.
 Their measure unit is $(mW.m^{−2}.sr^{−1}.nm^{−1})$, with $mW$, $m$, $sr$, $nm$ represent the milliwatts, meter, steradians and nanometer, respectively.

+In addition, there are three more categories, namely $\lambda_0$, FWHM, and solar_flux that we explain them later on.
 ### Level-1 product

 As we open an OLCI product in SNAP, below items can be seen in "Product Explorer" window :